bd1976bris/llvm-project/lld/docs/DTLTO.rst

 Some LLD LTO options (e.g., ``--lto-sample-profile=<file>``) are supported.
 Currently, other options are silently accepted but do not have the intended effect.
 Support for such options will be expanded in the future.

+It is expected that users will invoke DTLTO through the compiler driver rather than calling LLD directly: https://clang.llvm.org/docs/ThinLTO.html